nttcslab/cone/README.md

 python train.py
 ```

 The same model as `train-20221108-052232` should result from the training.
+Note that completely reproducible results are not guaranteed by PyTorch, even when using identical seeds.
+Therefore, the performance of your own trained model may differ slightly from that in our paper.
+Also, results may differ to some extent between CPU and GPU executions.

 You can change the value of the argument `dataset` to `lsrw` by modifying the following line in `train.py`.

 ```python
 parser.add_argument('--dataset', type=str, default='mit', help='dataset') # 'mit' or 'lsrw'